nawwardiab/mern-expense-tracker/notes/notes-on-invitationLink.md

 ### 3.1. **Random Token Generation**

-Generate a random token using Node’s built-in `crypto` module or a package like `uuid`:
+Generate a random token using Node's built-in `crypto` module or a package like `uuid`:

 ```js
 import crypto from "crypto";